OWASP/DevGuide/03-Build/0x14-Memory.md

 # Memory

 ## Overview
 In some lower-level languages, it is very easy to create code that is prone to memory corruption or manipulation.
 Although many applications are not vulnerable because of their choice of languages, even within these managed languages, such as Java EE and .Net, it is possible to call unmanaged code either directly or via third-party libraries.
 It is the responsibility of the designers and developers of an application to consider memory management in each of these libraries to ensure that data is not leaked or the application is not taken offline by an attacker taking advantage of these memory vulnerabilities.
+There are also specific memory issues that can occur, even in managed languages, specifically out-of-memory errors due to excessive memory consumption.

 ## Background
 Not only is all the data of an application stored in memory at some point, but the very execution of a program is governed by values stored in memory.
 Temporary variables and the location of the function to return to are stored in a stack per-thread and other data that is created, especially using a keyword like "new" or "alloc" is kept in the program's heap.
 It is therefore possible to either access data present in memory by tricking the application into revealing it, to alter the behaviour generally of the application, either for advantage or to deny service and also possible for an attacker to run attack code by modifying the memory contents of a location that the program is going to use for its next function execution.
+A more obvious attack is to attempt to make the application consume too much memory, causing it to slow and eventually crash.

 In general, these vulnerabilities exist partly due to older operating systems not segregating memory effectively and more commonly now by low-level language primitives which provide little or no protection for the way in which memory can be assigned or the size of data that can be copied into a memory location.
 These decisions were likely made for performance reasons but can still exist in code that might still be called from modern web applications - legacy or otherwise.